mixbytes/audits_public/Instadapp/Fluid Solana/README.md

 The audit makes no statements or warranties regarding the utility, safety, or security of the code, the suitability of the business model, investment advice, endorsement of the platform or its products, the regulatory regime for the business model, or any other claims about the fitness of the contracts for a particular purpose or their bug-free status.

 ### 1.2 Executive Summary
-The Fluid Vaults program enables collateralized borrowing on Solana through a sophisticated debt position management system.
+The Jupiter Lend Vaults program enables collateralized borrowing on Solana through a sophisticated debt position management system.
 Users can create positions by supplying collateral tokens and borrowing against them, managed through a tick-based system for precise position tracking.
 The program includes liquidation mechanisms that can be triggered when positions exceed risk thresholds, configurable parameters like collateral factors and liquidation penalties, and integrates with the liquidity and oracle programs for seamless borrowing and real-time price feeds.

 The audit was conducted over 26 days by 3 auditors, using a combination of manual review and automated tooling.